Twinning with Road Victim & Road Safety NGO's

-FEVR and many of his member associations are also members of this International Alliance
+FEVR and many of his member associations are also members of the Global Alliance of NGO's for Road Safety & Road Victims

 Summary of recommendations from NGOs advocating for road safety and road victims for the Decade of Action for Road Safety